This degree program is available both on campus and via the Internet.

 Admission to the program as a regular student requires a BS degree in engineering, or a degree in math, computer science, or a physical science earned from an accredited program with an average of B or better coupled with extensive experience in engineering.
 Each applicant will be required to present official, complete transcripts of prior college work.
 Two letters of recommendation are required for admission.
 At least one letter must be from someone familiar with the candidate's academic performance.
 An entering student should have completed one course in probability and statistics.
 Deficiencies in prerequisites may be made up after entrance to the Graduate School; however, credits received in courses elected to make up the deficiencies do not count toward the degree.

-Up to six graduate credit hours (grade of B or better) may be transferred from another accredited institution as specified in the Rackham School of Graduate Studies regulations.
+Up to six graduate credit hours (grade of B or better) may be transferred from another accredited institution.
 Students may transfer up to one-half (1/2) the minimum number of credit hours required for their master's or professional degree from U-M/non-Rackham departments and programs (including Dearborn and Flint).

 The Master of Science in Engineering Management requires a minimum of 36 graduate credit hours.

 Minimum Grade Requirement in addition to maintaining a minimum cumulative GPA of 3.0 or higher every semester: